ObolNetwork/obol-docs/docs/start/quickstart-exit.md

         </pre>
       </TabItem>
       <TabItem value="charon" label="Charon" default>
-      Voluntary exit can be submitted directly through charon as well.
+      Voluntary exit can be submitted directly through Charon as well.
 The partially signed exit messages are stored (centrally) on Obol's infrastructure.
-Exits through charon are submitted per validator.
-All active validators' public keys can be listed with:
+Exits through Charon are submitted per validator.
+All active validators public keys for a given cluster lock can be listed with:
         <pre>
           <code>
         {String.raw`docker exec -it charon-distributed-validator-node-charon-1 /bin/sh -c 'charon exit active-validator-list'`}